copperbits/awesome-ton/README.md

 - [Telegram Open Network Tutorial](https://www.youtube.com/watch?v=J7K2nq5lf7I&feature=youtu.be) - How to use light client by [@rstormsf (Roman Storm)](https://twitter.com/rstormsf)

-# Contribute
+## Contribute

 Pull requests are welcome!
-In the spirit of decentralized applications however, please ensure your submission is not a paywalled product.
+In the spirit of decentralized applications however.

 ## License